Get

 Image Credit: Karsten Paulick, Pixabay

 Finally, the erratic movements of a rat can make a cat pounce and stalk.
-This behavior is automatic and instinctual.
+This behavior is instinctual.
 However, practice does make perfect.
 Felines may learn where rats live and how to catch them.
 Usually, mother cats show their young prey animals, but many cats will hunt even without this early training.

 Domestic cats will instinctually hunt for rats, though they may not be very good at it.
-Some breeds are more natural-born hunters, while others are not.
+Some breeds are more skilled hunters, while others are not.
 All cats will have a level of hunting instincts, so you can expect all felines to hunt to some extent.

 Fur-covered toys are great options that allow cats to exercise their natural prey-instincts by mimicking small animals.
 The Hepper Furball Set comes with two 2-inch faux fur toys each featuring a hidden bell inside.
 The gentle jingling enhances playtime and will keep your cat, no matter their age, engaged and ready for action!
 Learn more here!